Santosh Yadav

 Santosh Yadav (born 10 October 1967) is an Indian mountaineer.
 She is the first woman in the world to climb Mount Everest twice and the first woman to successfully climb Mount Everest from Kangshung Face.
+As a youth she criticized traditional societal beliefs including standards of dress for women.

-She climbed the peak first in May 1992 and then again in May 1993 with an Indo-Nepalese Team.
+She was quoted as saying "from the very beginning I was quite determined that if I chose a correct and rational path, the others around me had to change, not me."
+She climbed Everest in May 1992 and in May 1993 with an Indo-Nepalese Team.

 During her Everest mission in 1992, she saved the life of a climber, Mohan Singh, by sharing oxygen with him.
-She also tried to help a mountaineer who lay dying at the South Col but was unsuccessful in saving him.
+She also tried to help Saranjith, a fellow mountaineer who lay dying at the South Col but was unsuccessful.

 Early life and education

 She was born in Joniyawas village in Rewari district of Haryana state, India as the sixth child in a family of five boys.
 She earlier attended a local village school and then moved to Delhi and got enrolled in a school there.
-She attended Maharani College in Jaipur, where she was able to see mountaineers climbing Aravalli Range from her room.
+Having a mind of studying a little bit more, she attended Maharani College in Jaipur, where she was able to see mountaineers climbing Aravalli Range from her room.
 She was inspired by this to join Uttarkashi's Nehru Institute of Mountaineering while successfully continuing her studies for the Indian Administrative Service (IAS) exams in a hostel provided by the Amity University at Noida.
+Yadav's interest in mountaineering developed during her time at the university.